david-rc-dayton/collision-check/README.md

 Once the application has started;
-- Enter the UVW coordinates from the CSM in the `Asset Position` and `Satellite Postion` fields.
+- Enter the UVW coordinates from the CSM in the `Asset Position` and `Satellite Position` fields.
 - Enter the 3x3 UVW covariance matrices from the CSM in the `Asset Covariance` and `Satellite Covariance` fields.
-- Enter the combined radii (in meters) of the satelites in the `Combined Radii` field, to define the collision space. **The radar cross-section from the CSM is not a reliable measure of the actual satellite cross section.
+- Enter the combined radii (in meters) of the satellites in the `Combined Radii` field, to define the collision space. **The radar cross-section from the CSM is not a reliable measure of the actual satellite cross section.
 It is safer to over-estimate, than under-estimate.**